jurdabos/CanonFodder/README.md

 ```shell
 pip install .
 ```
-Copy `.env.example` ➜ `.env` and fill in the required values
+Copy `.env.example` ➜ `.env` and fill in the required values.<br>
-      * Get a free key at https://www.last.fm/api/account/create
+      * Get a free key at https://www.last.fm/api/account/create<br>
-      * For read-only demos only `LASTFM_API_KEY` is mandatory Alembic and SQLAlchemy is used to allow for multiple DB backends.
+      * For read-only demos only `LASTFM_API_KEY` is mandatory.<br>
+Alembic and SQLAlchemy is used to allow for multiple DB backends.<br>
-I am using MySQL with setting DB_URL=mysql+pymysql://user:pass@localhost/canonfodder, but if you look in DB/common.py, you will see that the bootstrapping is configured with a local fallback to sqlite.
+I am using MySQL with setting DB_URL=mysql+pymysql://user:pass@localhost/canonfodder, but if you look in DB/common.py, you will see that the bootstrapping is configured with a local fallback to sqlite.<br>
-DB_URL there should be set to sqlite:///canonfodder.db automatically if no MySQL is given in .env.
+DB_URL there is set to sqlite:///canonfodder.db automatically if no MySQL is given in .env.

 ## How to use it?
 Command